scottbw/spaws/README.md

 SPAWS is a library for widget stores to support synchronising "paradata" including reviews, ratings, and download stats using the Learning Registry.

-There is some more info here:
+There is some more background information here:

 http://scottbw.wordpress.com/tag/oerri/